This is THE guide to food sensitivity testing I wish existed when I was debating whether to use a food sensitivity test.

 Here is why:

-- Elimination diets alone, not guided by testing can be restrictive and discouraging.
+- Elimination diets alone, not guided by testing can be overly difficult, restrictive and discouraging.

-- There are many food sensitivity tests being advertised right now, but the Mediator Release Test most accurately catches ALL Type III and Type IV immune responses.
+- The Mediator Release Test most accurately catches ALL Type III and Type IV immune responses.
 (IgG-based tests, the most popular tests, capture only a portion of type III reactions.)

 - Research and logic does not support any of the other testing methods besides ALCAT and MRT.
 The testing method is similar in these tests, but the MRT uses updated and more precise technology.